-PSY 240 3 Biopsychology: The Biological Basis of
+PSY 240 3 Biopsychology: The Biological Basis of Human Behavior

-Human Behavior

-This course investigates human

-behavior from a perspective

-emphasizing biological mechanisms,

-which underlie the conscious choices

-we make.
-Various daily biological

-and physiological needs necessitate

-a balanced interaction between our

-bodies and minds.
-In this course, we

-will study human nature as a singular

-mind/body unit, with the hypothesis

-that consciousness can be molded

-by physiological function.
-Conversely,

-it also holds true that the body is

-influenced by our consciousness.
+This course investigates human behavior from a perspective emphasizing biological mechanisms, which underlie the conscious choices we make.
+Various daily biological and physiological needs necessitate will study human nature as a singular mind/body unit, with the hypothesis that consciousness can be molded by physiological function.
+Conversely, it also holds true that the body is influenced by our consciousness.
 Hence, there is the continual dynamic dance between the tangible and intangible components of our selfawareness.
 Emotional health and physical health are integrally related as one depends upon the other.
 Various components of behavior will be reviewed, such as the nervous system and brain, the biochemistry of behavior, motivated behavior, learning and communication, and physiological/neurological disorders.
 Prerequisite: PSY 101 is strongly recommended, as is one Science course such as BI 114 or 141.
 Sophomore status required.